prashantpawar/blockapps-js/README.md

 Ethereum, independent of high-level languages or implementation features.

+The following names are member functions of `blockapps.ethbase`:

 #### `Int`

 The constructor for an abstraction of Ethereum's 32-byte words, which